CaoXuanHao0/CaoXuanHao0.github.io/index.md

 Hello, welcome to my personal webpage!
 I'm **Xuanhao Cao (曹轩豪)**, a master student of Machine Learning @ University of Tuebingen.
-My research interest lies in **explainable AI**, especially for the current popular transformer based model.
+My research interest lies in **Explainable AI**, especially for the current popular transformer based model.
 And I'm also very enthusiastic about the latest advance of ML!

 <br/>